Premmmm/42-EDU-Online-Learning-Platform/README.md

 42 EDU is made with a sole purpose for educating people and to gather all the information into a single platform.

-NOTE: You need to connect your database for your app to work.
+NOTE: You need to connect your database for your app to work, scroll down to see how I have structured my database.

-Some images of the app are as follows.
+## App UI

 ![alt text](https://github.com/Premmmm/42-EDU-Online-Learning-Platform/blob/master/assets/screenshots/featuredscreen1.jpg?raw=true)